-$$R = \prod{t_j < b} \left( \frac{n_j}{n_j + a} \right)^{n_j} \left( \frac{n_j + a - d_j}{n_j - d_j} \right)^{n_j - d_j}$$
+$$R = \prod{t_j \le b} \left(\frac{n_j}{n_j + a}\right)^{n_j} \left(\frac{n_j + a - d_j}{n_j - d_j}\right)^{n_j - d_j}$$

 - (c) Consider using the likelihood ratio in (b) to construct a confidence interval for S(b) by including in the interval all values for S(b) such that R > 0.15; i.e., that have at least 15% of the likelihood of the MLE.
 It has been shown (Thomas and Grunkemeier, 1975) that this interval has approximate 95% coverage.
 Construct this interval at 9 days for the MTX+CSP group in the GVHD data and briefly compare it to the intervals we constructed in class. - 2.
 Carry out a simulation to investigate the coverage of the three Kaplan-Meier confidence interval methods we discussed in class.
-Generate n=100 true failure times from an Exp(1) distribution and censoring times from an Exp(0.5) distribution.
-At time points $0.1, 0.2, \ldots, 2$ , calculate the true survival function and then for each independently generated data set, calculate the three confidence intervals and record whether the CI contain the true S(t).
-Repeat the simulation at least N=10,000 times to get an accurate estimate of coverage. - (a) Plot the coverage of the three intervals as a function of time. - (b) Comment on the performance of the three CI methods relative to each other; which method seems to perform the best overall? - (c) Comment on the performance of the three CI methods over time; which times are they most/least accurate; why? - 3.
-From 1974 to 1984, the Mayo Clinic conducted a study of patients with primary biliary cirrhosis of the liver.
+Generate n = 100 true failure times from an Exp(1) distribution and censoring times from an Exp(0.5) distribution.
+At time points $0.1, 0.2, \ldots, 2$, calculate the true survival function and then for each independently generated data set, calculate the three confidence intervals and record whether the CI contain the true S(t).
+Repeat the simulation at least N = 10,000 times to get an accurate estimate of coverage. - (a) Plot the coverage of the three intervals as a function of time. - (b) Comment on the performance of the three CI methods over time; which times are they most/least accurate; why? - (c) Overall, which of the three CI methods performs the best?
+Which is the worst? - 3.
+From 1974 to 1984, the Mayo Clinic conducted a study of patients with primary biliary cholangitis of the liver.
 Their data is available from the survival package; see ?pbc for full details.
 For the purposes of this question, we will restrict ourselves to three variables: - time: The time until either censoring, death, or transplant (in days)

 - status: What happened at the end of the patient's time on study.
-Either the patient's failure time was censored (0), the patient required a liver transplant (1), or the patient died (2) - stage: A categorization of the severity of cirrhosis based on a liver biopsy.
+Either the patient's failure time was censored (0), the patient required a liver transplant (1), or the patient died (2) - stage: A categorization of the severity of cholangitis based on a liver biopsy.
 Stage 1 is the least severe, while Stage 4 denotes the most severe progression of the disease.